Anonymous User

 SelectAnswer

-BA matched load resistor to prevent damage by switching transients
+AA matched load resistor to prevent damage by switching transients

 CA low-pass filter to remove switching signal components